propsproject/props-protocol/docs/PropsProtocol.md

 ##### Stake as delegate

 Delegated staking.
 Readjust existing stake on behalf of an account that explicitly delegated its staking rights.
+The delegatee cannot introduce new stake or remove existing stake on behalf of the delegator.

 ```solidity
 function stakeAsDelegate(